EMDR Therapy for Emotional Triggers & Trauma Responses

 • criticism at work may echo earlier experiences of harsh judgment

-• conflict in a relationship may trigger memories of rejection or abandonment
+• conflict in a relationship may activate memories of rejection or abandonment

-• pressure or overwhelm may activate earlier experiences of instability
+• professional pressure or overwhelm may trigger earlier experiences of instability or failure

-Traditional talk therapy and CBT can provide valuable understanding,and even help you pause certain behaviors, but deeper emotional responses may persist until the underlying memories are processed more fully.
+Traditional talk therapy and cognitive approaches can provide valuable understanding and help people pause certain behaviors.
+However, deeper emotional responses may persist until the underlying experiences are processed more fully within the nervous system.

 How EMDR Therapy Helps Resolve Emotional Triggers